 Mergers & Acquisitions

 In his more than 30 years of experience practicing corporate and securities law, Steve Bochner has served as lead counsel for many of Silicon Valley's most prominent companies, assisting them in venture capital, public offering, and merger transactions valued in the billions of dollars.
-He also has represented numerous start-up companies, as well as leading venture capital and investment banking firms.
+He also has represented numerous start-up companies, as well as major venture capital and investment banking firms.
 Steve's corporate clients include leading companies such as Adobe, Aruba Networks, Autodesk, Box, Good Technology, NetApp, Quantum, Rackspace, Rocket Fuel, and Twitter.

-From 2009 to 2012, Steve served as the chief executive officer of Wilson Sonsini Goodrich & Rosati, and is currently a member of the firm's board of directors.
+From 2009 to 2012, Steve served as the chief executive officer of Wilson Sonsini Goodrich & Rosati.
 During his tenure as CEO, the firm achieved record financial results and completed a number of significant strategic initiatives, including opening offices and expanding operations in China, Brussels, and Delaware.
-Prior to becoming CEO, Steve served in various other management positions at WSGR, including as a member of the firm's Policy Committee and as chair of its Compensation Committee.
+Steve has served in various other management positions at WSGR, including as a member of the firm's board of directors and as chair of its Compensation Committee.

-Steve is a member of the Federal Reserve Bank of San Francisco's board of directors; a member of the board of directors of Joint Venture Silicon Valley; the chairman of the Berkeley Center for Law, Business and the Economy; and vice chair of the executive committee of the Northwestern Securities Regulation Institute in San Diego, where he is a frequent speaker.
+Steve is a member of the Federal Reserve Bank of San Francisco's board of directors and is chairman of the Nasdaq Private Market advisory board.
+He is also the chairman of the Berkeley Center for Law, Business and the Economy; and the chair of the executive committee of the Northwestern Securities Regulation Institute in San Diego, where he is a frequent speaker.
 In addition, he regularly speaks on a variety of securities law topics for the Practising Law Institute (PLI) and was co-chair of PLI's Annual Institute on Securities Regulation in New York City from 2007 to 2011.

 Steve recently served as one of two attorneys on the IPO Task Force, which presented a report to the U.S. Department of the Treasury on improving access to the capital markets for emerging growth companies.
 He was extensively involved in designing the IPO-related provisions of the JOBS Act of 2012, which drew upon the IPO Task Force's recommendations and was adopted by Congress with broad bipartisan support.